-If your owners corporation does not make its own rules, a set of model rules outlined in the Owners Corporations Act 2006 applies.
+If your owners corporation does not make its own rules, a set of model rules outlined in the Owners Corporations Regulations 2018 applies.

 Download the Model rules for an owners corporation (Word, 49KB).

-Rules made under the Owners Corporation Act 2006 and registered at Land Victoria apply to:
+Rules made under the Owners Corporations Act 2006 and registered at Land Use Victoria apply to:

 - the owners corporation